 Some medical conditions, like depression, diabetes, high blood pressure and not being at a healthy weight can affect pregnancy and your fertility (your ability to get pregnant).
-Smoking, using street drugs and abusing prescription drugs can affect them, too.
-Your provider can help you manage health conditions and make changes in your life to help your baby be born healthy.
+Smoking or abusing street or prescription drugs can also affect them.
+Your provider can help you manage health conditions and make changes in your life to help your baby is born healthy.

 Get a preconception checkup even if you’ve already had a baby.
 Your health may have changed since you were last pregnant.
 If you had a problem in a past pregnancy, your provider may be able to help you avoid the same problem in your next pregnancy.
 Get a preconception checkup if you’ve had:

 - Premature birth.
 This is birth that happens before 37 weeks of pregnancy.

 - A baby with birth defects.
 Birth defects are health conditions that are present at birth.
 They change the shape or function of one or more parts of the body.
 They can cause problems in overall health, in how the body develops or in how the body works.

 - Miscarriage.
 This is when a baby dies in the womb before 20 weeks of pregnancy.

 - Stillbirth.
 This is when a baby dies in the womb before birth, but after 20 weeks of pregnancy.

 What provider do you see for a preconception checkup?